tmehta12/LIFE748-Git-workshop/00_Intro.md

 echo "This is an output from the above command"
 ~~~

-Outputs given from running a command are shown in like (in blue)
+Outputs given from running a command are shown like (in all blue)
 ~~~console
 This is an output from the above command
 ~~~